8base/old-documentation/8base-console/roles-and-permissions.md

 1. When a file is public, anyone can view it.
 2. When a file is private, only the user it was created by can view it.

-These constraints get enforced using the following filter.
+These constraints are enforced using the following filter.

 ```json
 {